The Bearded Balaji: The Miraculous Legend of Salasar Hanuman Temple, Rajasthan

 Did you know there is a unique temple dedicated to Hanuman Ji where he sports a beard and a moustache?
+This is Salasar Balaji, one of the most visited and revered Hanuman shrines in Rajasthan — a form of the deity found nowhere else in India.

 The story of Salasar Balaji dates back approximately 275 years.
 It centres around a devout Brahmin named Mohandas Ji.
 Mohandas Ji moved to Salasar to live with his sister, Kani Bai, after her husband passed away, leaving her widowed with a five-year-old son.
 Mohandas Ji began cultivating the land alongside his nephew.

-Mohandas Ji was an ardent devotee of Hanuman Ji, constantly chanting “Sitaram Hanuman” even while ploughing.
+Mohandas Ji was an ardent devotee of Hanuman Ji, constantly chanting "Sitaram Hanuman" even while ploughing.
 His devotion was so pure that Hanuman Ji was immensely pleased, often providing him shade with his tail and visiting to wrestle.
-However, Hanuman Ji was visible only to Mohandas Ji.
+However, Hanuman Ji was visible only to Mohandas Ji himself.

 Concerned after observing her brother converse with an invisible figure, Kani Bai decided to arrange his marriage.
 Hanuman Ji had blessed Mohandas Ji so profoundly that anything the devotee spoke would come true.
-When Mohandas Ji stated that the girl intended for his marriage had died, no one believed him.
-However, when his relatives travelled to her village, they found her funeral procession underway.
+When Mohandas Ji stated that the girl intended for his marriage had died, no one believed him — until relatives travelled to her village and found her funeral procession already underway.
 Following this event, Kani Bai never again pressured Mohandas Ji to marry.

 The Sadhus' Promise and the Idol's Discovery